piperchester/xcode-gcc/README.md

 # xcode-gcc
-A plugin for XCode 6 that supports newer versions of GCC
+A plugin for Xcode 6 that supports newer versions of GCC

 To install copy the plugin to